Copyright © 2022

 2.1.1.
 Background

 In Spring Boot 2.x, the Spring Cloud Sleuth provided the instrumentation to the many components including JDBC operations.
 It was a central library that provides tracing instrumentation to the Spring Boot applications.
 However, with the new observability, the responsibility for instrumentation has shifted to the individual component.
-For example, Spring Framework will provide native instrumentation support for its components.
+For example, Spring Framework will provide native instrumentation support for its components using the Observation API.
 As a result, there will be no Spring Cloud Sleuth for Spring Boot 3.

-This Datasource Micrometer project provides instrumentation on the JDBC operations with the Micrometer Tracing to cover what was provided by the Spring Cloud Sleuth.
+This Datasource Micrometer project provides instrumentation on the JDBC operations to cover what was provided by the Spring Cloud Sleuth but with the Observation API.
 The initial version aims users to smoothly transition from Spring Boot 2.x with Spring Cloud Sleuth to the Spring Boot 3 in JDBC instrumentation.
-In addition, since the Micrometer Tracing is independent of Spring Framework, the instrumentation is available to the non-spring applications as well.
+In addition, since the Observation API and Micrometer Tracing are independent from Spring ecosystem, the instrumentation is available to the non-spring applications as well.

 2.1.2.
 Modules